 As a highly sensitive person, do you ever feel alone?
 Do you ever feel different?
 Do you ever feel, well, “weird”?

 Most HSPs do.
 And that makes sense, because they only make up 15-20 percent of the population.
-But they’re not rare unicorns; about 1 in 5 are highly sensitive.
+But we’re not rare unicorns; about 1 in 5 are highly sensitive.

-The more HSPs you meet, the more kindred spirits you’ll know, and the less alone you’ll feel in a world that can sometimes seem too harsh.
+The more HSPs you meet, the more kindred spirits you’ll know, and the less alone you’ll feel in a world that can sometimes be too harsh.

 It can be tough to meet other HSPs, but you’ll probably know one when you come across one (i.e. #3).
-You can also join us on our Facebook page or Instagram to stay connected to the world’s largest community of HSPs.
+You can also join our Facebook group to stay connected to the world’s largest community of HSPs.

-5. I resolve to identify and nurture at least one of my HSP strengths.
+5. I resolve to identify and nurture my HSP strengths.

-All of these are beautiful strengths that deserve to be nourished and grown.
+All these are beautiful strengths that deserve to be nourished and grown.

 As an HSP, what makes you different also makes you great.
 The more you work on your strong points, the more extraordinary your gift to the world will be.

-If you really want to make this year stand out, choose just one of the strengths or special abilities you have as a highly sensitive person.
-Then intentionally nurture and cultivate that quality in any way you can — whether it be books, classes, daily practices, or simply “owning” it when you go out in the world.
+If you really want to make this year stand out, choose one of the strengths or special abilities you possess as a highly sensitive person.
+Then intentionally cultivate that quality in any way you can — whether it be books, classes, daily practices, or simply “owning” it when you go out in the world.

-Here are some great tips about how to access your strengths as a highly sensitive person.
+Here are some great tips on how to access your strengths as a highly sensitive person.

 HSPs, what resolutions are you making for the coming year (or are you not making any)?
-Do you “believe” in new year’s resolutions?
-Please leave a comment below and share your thoughts… what do new year’s resolutions do for you?
+Let me know in the comments below.